Negarbsh/Compiler-Cminus/README.md

 - `Scanner.py`: The lexical analyzer that breaks the input source code into tokens as defined in the token table.
 - `semantic_errors.txt`: A log file where semantic errors detected during the compilation are recorded.
 - `syntax_errors.txt`: A log file where syntax errors detected during the compilation are recorded.
-- `table.json`: A JSON representat
+- `table.json`: A JSON representation of the parse table used by the parser to guide the parsing process.

+## Maintainer